SSYSS000/yabc/README.md

 ## Build and install instructions
 Run `make` or `cc -O3 -o yabc yabc.c` to build yabc.

-If you're using GNU make, install yabc with `make install PREFIX=/usr/local` to /usr/local/bin.
-To uninstall, run `make uninstall PREFIX=/usr/local`.
+Install yabc with `make install PREFIX=/usr/local` to /usr/local/bin.
+Uninstall with `make uninstall PREFIX=/usr/local`.

 ## How to use
 yabc requires the number that must be converted, the current base of the number and the base that the number will be converted into.